EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Components.md

 ### Events

 In Zero-ui, variant entries can either forward DOM events or generate custom events.
-If a component requires handling around a particular event or is unable to forward the event, an action needs to be supplied.
+If a component requires handling the logic around a particular event or is unable to forward the event, an action needs to be supplied.

 ### CSS Variables